-May I observe special education programs that are available in the district?
+May I observe a special education program that is offered in the district?

-Yes, contact a Program Specialist/Administrator in the Special Education Department (741-2840 middle & high school or 741-2843 for elementary) to schedule an appointment.
+Yes, contact a Program Specialist/Administrator in the Special Education Department (307-4641 middle & high school or 307-4640 for elementary) to schedule an appointment.

 May I see my child's school records?